prometheus/prometheus/discovery/README.md

 The first question to be asked is does it make sense to add this particular SD?
-An SD mechanism should be reasonably well established, and at a minimum in use across multiple orgnaisations.
+An SD mechanism should be reasonably well established, and at a minimum in use across multiple organisations.
 It should allow discovering of machines and/or services running somewhere.
 When exactly an SD is popular enough to justify being added to Prometheus natively is an open question.